jiadonglou/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**
+The device(display) can be integrated with the door handle.
+Simillar to password door locks, the device can have a display on top of the door handle.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+On the paper, it is easier to represent the actor(homeowner, visitors, delivery people and etc.) by writing the identify on the shirt.
+However, it's difficult to show the identify of the actor when acting out.
+This can be solved by adding subtitles for the video prototyping.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+In addition to the light response, it's better to have sound feedback as well.

 ## Part C. Prototype the device